 The Division of Central Laboratory and Radiation Biology, which fulfils many functions as the Central Service Unit, has responsibilities for the maintenance and operation of various instruments for molecular and biochemical research.
+We also manage radio isotope (RI) related matters, such as dose management of RI users and periodic examination of RI contamination in radiation controlled area.
 In addition to such background support for all of the investigations carried out in this institute, we perform the following research projects, that is, analysis of mitochondrial polymorphisms in human cancers.